clark-pan/Symbols_WDYK/5-min-script.md

 (next)

 This next block of code shows how you would assign values to an object using the symbol as a key.
 The syntax is identical to how you would normally use strings as property keys.

+(next)

-You can similiarly also access a property on an object by using the symbol as the key.
-And thats basically all symbols do.
+You can access the values by using the symbol as well.

+And thats... pretty much all symbols are.

 So you're probably thinking now, what is the point of this?
 Why introduce something that looks so similiar to an existing feature that i know and use so well already?

-I'll go through with you a good use case
+Well, I'll show you use case.

 ## Encapsulation without (ab)using closures ##

-So one way you can write cleaner code in any language is providing a cleaner interface to your code.
-So usually when you're writing code for others to use, you would want to be able to hide variables and methods that are only used internally and not allow external applications from calling them.
+So one way you can write cleaner code in any language is using encapsulation.
+By hiding methods and properties that are only used internally, and only exposing the methods and properties that the developer should be using, your code becomes much easier to understand and consume, and maintain.

-Now, Javascript doesn't really have a clear concept of 'private' properties as in other languages, so to achieve encapulations, developers have resorted to using closures, like so:
+Now, Javascript doesn't really have a clear concept of 'private' properties as other languages, which means developers have resorted to using various hacky methods, such as closures like so:

 (next)